JoshuaJFogg/slate/source/includes/_catalogues.md

-`subscriptionsInfo` > pricingInfo | array[object] | The collection of all prices configured for the subscription service `pricingInfo` > currency | string | The currency the price is associated to `pricingInfo` > initialPrice | number | The price that will be paid on sign-up of the subscription service `pricingInfo` > priceIsGross | boolean | An indication as to whether the price returned is the gross or net price `pricingInfo` > renewalPrice | number | The price that will be paid on subsequent renewal purchases `pricingInfo` > priceId | integer | The eSuite Identifer for the price `pricingInfo` > taxCategory | string | Tax category
+`subscriptionsInfo` > pricingInfo | array[object] | The collection of all prices configured for the subscription service `pricingInfo` > currency | string | The currency the price is associated to `pricingInfo` > initialPrice | number | The price that will be paid on sign-up of the subscription service `pricingInfo` > priceIsGross | Bool | An indication as to whether the price returned is the gross or net price `pricingInfo` > renewalPrice | number | The price that will be paid on subsequent renewal purchases `pricingInfo` > priceId | integer | The eSuite Identifer for the price `pricingInfo` > taxCategory | string | Tax category